hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

 ## Setup local debug environment in VSCode

-If you would like a server-side tab app, you may not need to update your folder structure or debug profile.
-Just add new routes to the tab page in your bot service.
+If you prefer to create a server-side tab app, you may not need to update your folder structure or debug profile.
+Simply add new routes to the tab page in your bot service.
-This document supposes you are adding a client-side tab app.
+However, this document assumes that you are adding a client-side tab app.

-1. Bring your tab app code into your project.
-If you don't have one, you can create a new Tab app project with Teams Toolkit and copy the source code to into your current project.
+1. To begin, bring your tab app code into your project.
+If you do not have one, you can create a new Tab app project with Teams Toolkit and copy the source code to into your current project.
-Suppose your folder structure is like:
+For example, your folder structure look like:
     ```
     .
     |-- appPackage/